Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Bounds on barycentric coordinates

 We modify the arguments of Izhboldin and Kurliandchik given in \cite{IK_original} and \cite{MR1363298} to give a more general result about the relation of $\Y$ to the set of optimal solutions of $\IK^n(x_a \cdots x_b)$, which we state in Lemma~\ref{i_and_k}.
 In Theorem~\ref{thm_location}, we then show which elements of $\Y$ are optimal solutions of $\IK^n(x_a \cdots x_b)$.

 Clearly, $\Chi^n$ is a compact set.
 It turns out that for every $x \in \Chi^n$ one has $x_1 < 1$ and $x_n > 0$ for every $n$.
-In other words, the set $\Chi^n$ is contained in the interior of the $n$-dimensional unit cube $[0,1]^n$.
 This and two other basic but important properties, which characterize equality cases for the inequalities describing $\Chi^n$, are proven in the following lemma.
 Assertion (c) also establishes the link to the Sylvester sequence.